jdillard/personal-site/source/_trips/2024-03-15-whistler-blackcomb-in-a-day.md

 cover: wbiad
 ---

-I went up to Whistler with James after he had recently made an (almost) succesful attempt, accidently missing only one beginner chair, at doing every running lift at Vail in a day, and he thought we could do the same thing at Whistler Blackcomb.
+I went up to Whistler with James after he had recently made an (almost) succesful attempt at doing every running lift at Vail in a day, accidently missing only one beginner chair, and he thought we could do the same thing at Whistler Blackcomb.

 Some considerations we took were: